 Let us a assign simple password that doesn't meet the password policy and see what happens.

-Changing password for sk. (current) UNIX password: New password: BAD PASSWORD: it is WAY too short New password: BAD PASSWORD: it does not contain enough DIFFERENT characters New password: BAD PASSWORD: it is based on a dictionary word passwd: Have exhausted maximum number of retries for service passwd: password unchanged
+Changing password for ostechnix.
+Current password: New password: BAD PASSWORD: it does not contain enough DIFFERENT characters New password: BAD PASSWORD: it is based on a dictionary word New password: Retype new password: BAD PASSWORD: is too simple New password: BAD PASSWORD: is too simple New password: BAD PASSWORD: is too simple passwd: Have exhausted maximum number of retries for service passwd: password unchanged

-As you see in the above output, If the password doesn't meet the requirements, the user can’t set the password.
+As you see in the above output, the user can't set the password because the given password doesn't meet the requirements.

-Let us try a password that meets the actual password policy (including at least 1 lowercase, 1 upper case, 2 digits, 1 other character).
+Now try to set a password that meets the actual password policy requirement (i.e. 12 characters including at least 1 lowercase, 1 upper case, 2 digits, 1 other character).

-As you see in the above screenshot, a secure password has been set for the user “sk”.
+As you see in the above screenshot, a secure password has been set to the user "ostechnix".

 That's all for now.
 We have successfully enforced the password policies using PAM.
 For more details, check man pages.